ademar/MagnifyingGlass/component/Details.md

-`MagnifyingGlass` displays a magnifiying glass or loupe.
+`MagnifyingGlass` displays a magnifying glass or loupe.

 ## iOS Example